SWEG-2016EC-Batch/Kronos/FoP project/contribution.md

   - Conducted thorough testing of the code.

 - **Tsedey Fiseha and Ornina Dereje:**
+  - WROTE THE CODE
   - Focused on debugging the code to ensure functionality.
+  - ADDED NEW FEATURES